-- They only have up to an 8th grade education.
-Their kids all go to one room school houses, where there is one teacher and the older kids help the younger kids.
+- They only have up to an 8th-grade education.
+Their kids all go to one-room schoolhouses, where there is one teacher and the older kids help the younger kids.

 - The Amish don’t like to depend on anyone at all, including the US government.
 None of them will ever go on Social Security, even though they contribute.
 They will never go on welfare (most Amish are actually quite well off).
 None of their farms are government subsided.
 They always help each other.

 - The Amish are extremely humble, which you can immediately see by their appearance.
-They don’t want to ever stand out as more important as the other, because their religion specifies that every person is the same.
+They don’t want to ever stand out as more important as the others, because their religion specifies that every person is the same.
 And this includes people that are not part of their religion.

-- A minister is almost like the president who sets and makes all the rules for that parish.
+- A minister is almost like the president, who sets and makes all the rules for that parish.
 They carry the most responsibility.
-This is super important for the Amish, especially if they have a modern minister which helps them become more part of the society.
+This is super important for the Amish, especially if they have a modern minister, which helps them become more part of society.
 Since they are farmers, to sell to mainstream America, they need to go by certain rules.
 I.E. how milk is done.
-If the minister decides to keep the old ways, which will prohibit some of the farmers to work and earn money, these families will decide to leave.
+If the minister decides to keep the old ways, which will prohibit some farmers to work and earn money, these families will decide to leave.
 If they do, they normally go to the Mennonite sector, which is still extremely similar to their beliefs but modern with electricity and other less strict lifestyle regulations.

-- My Favorite Fact of the Day – Amish are usually some of the first people on scenes of natural disasters to help.
+- My Favorite Fact of the Day – Amish are usually some of the first people in scenes of natural disasters to help.
 For instance, Hurricane Katrina, the earthquake in Haiti, etc… They believe everyone should help everyone else, but they never want to be mentioned or given any glory for this.

 - Fun fact – the Amish don’t use bikes.
 They have scooters that have wheels like bicycles.
-The reason why, bikes can take their kids pretty far.
-However, a scooter not so much.
+The reason why bikes can take their kids pretty far.
+However, a scooter, not so much.
 It’s to keep the kiddies closer to home.
 Until, of course, they get their own horse and buggy.